phoenix-rtos/phoenix-rtos-doc/quickstart/armv8m33-mcxn94x-frdm.md

 If the tool fails to connect to the board (`target invalid response` message is seen), enter the ISP mode again using buttons on the board, while the tool is trying to reconnect.

-After the upload has been completed, the board is reset and Phoenix-RTOS is started.
+After the upload has been completed, the board is reset and Feniks-RTOS is started.

-## Using Phoenix-RTOS
+## Using Feniks-RTOS

 The system console is available on the same TTY that was used earlier to upload the system image.

-Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
+Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.

 ![Image](_images/mcxn947-evk-start.png)